-Rocco Dapice is a pianist, teacher, writer, and recent graduate of the Manhattan School of Music (M.M., Jazz Arts).
-He is on the faculty of the Manhattan School’s summer program (MSM Summer) and New Visions Charter High School for Advanced Math & Science; is a teaching artist for MSM’s Distance Learning center; and teaches privately.
-Rocco has performed in over 375 cities, communicating in word and song in 45 of the 50 states, Canada, Mexico, and the Caribbean.
+Rocco Dapice is a pianist, teacher, writer, YAMAHA Performing Artist, and graduate of the Manhattan School of Music (M.M., Jazz Arts).
+He is on the faculty of the Manhattan School’s summer program (MSM Summer) and New Visions School for Advanced Math & Science; is a teaching artist for MSM’s Distance Learning center; and teaches privately.
+Rocco has performed widely in over 390 cities, communicating in word and song in 45 of the 50 states, Canada, Mexico, and the Caribbean.

-After relaunching into the wide world of jazz, Rocco studied privately with GRAMMY-winning pianist and composer Taylor Eigsti; with vibraphonist and percussionist Mark Sherman; at The Juilliard School for six semesters with pianists Reuben Allen and Dave Meder; and at the Manhattan School with jazz master, Phil Markowitz.
+After relaunching into the wide world of jazz, Rocco studied privately with GRAMMY-winning pianist and composer, Taylor Eigsti; at The Juilliard School for six semesters with pianists, Reuben Allen and Dave Meder; with Juilliard professor, vibraphonist and percussionist, Mark Sherman; and at the Manhattan School with jazz master, Phil Markowitz.

 While a student at the Crane School of Music, Disney Entertainment selected Rocco to spend the summer performing daily in front of the iconic castle with the All-American College Show Band.
 The eight-piece ensemble also worked weekly with guest musicians Bob Mintzer, Jim Snidero, Matt Harris, Jiggs Whigham, and Allen Vizzutti, among others; and attended exclusive Epcot master classes led by Billy Taylor, Diane Schuur, Mercer Ellington, Maynard Ferguson, Rosemary Clooney, and others.